temporalio/edu-101-typescript-code/exercises/hello-workflow/README.md

 You will create and make your changes to the code in the `practice` subdirectory.
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

 ## Part A: Set up a new project using the Temporal package initializer
-1. Download the `hello-world` project using the command:
+1. Download the `hello-world` project using the following command:

 ```
 npx @temporalio/create@latest ./exercises/hello-workflow/practice